KennethTrecy/chearmyp_parser/reference.md

 - If the *simplex* or *complex*, and *attacher*, are in one line, they must be separated by tabs.
 - Otherwise, they must be on the next line of the *simplex* and *complex* with indented by one tab.

-Attachers may also have other attachers separated by tabs.
-In addition, they may be duplicated even if they have the same label and/or same content.
+Attachers may also have subsequent attachers separated by tabs.
+In addition, there should be no two attachers with the same label.

 ## Othertongue
 They are similar to comments but with additional features.
 They are denoted using equal sign (`=`).